Jaymon/.vim/README.md

 ### Surround

 trying this again.
 I've had this bundle for years and never remember the shortcut to run it, but I decided to keep it one more time.

+I'm pretty sure this uses `s` as the command to "surround".

 https://github.com/tpope/vim-surround